(D21.1) Benign neoplasm: connective and other soft tissue of upper limb, including shoulder

 Icon

-What happens during the disease - other bacterial infections of unspecified site
+What happens during the disease - benign neoplasm: connective and other soft tissue of upper limb, including shoulder

 Clinical Pattern